-Kids today are growing up in a texting, typing and emailing world.
-Sure, they take notes in class and some even scribble out the occasional phone message at home, but for the most part, their written communication is not written at all.
-Combine that trend with the pressure on schools to squeeze every last drop of instructional time into a child's school day and you have the latest educational dilemma.
-Is it a waste of precious class time for schools to continue to teach cursive handwriting to kids?
+We live in a texting, typing, emailing world — even at school.
+Sure, kids take notes in class and some even scribble out the occasional phone message at home, but for the most part, their written communication isn't written that often.
+Combine that trend with the pressure on schools to squeeze every last drop of instructional time into a child's school day, and you have an educational dilemma.
+Is it a waste of precious class time for schools to teach cursive handwriting to kids?

-For starters, cursive handwriting does have a few benefits over printed handwriting, namely ease and speed.
+Cursive handwriting does offer a few benefits over printed handwriting, namely ease and speed.
 Once kids master the subject, they can take notes using cursive much faster and more intuitively than when they print the letters.
 Some educational experts also argue that cursive handwriting is an excellent cognitive exercise, helping to improve motor skills and strengthen the connections between the brain and hands.

 Editor's note: This story has been updated since it was originally published in May 2011.